tex17/Suricata-Evebox-Compose/README.md

-Simplesmente um Docker Compose com o Suricata e o Evebox juntos! :D
+Suricata and Evebox combo for easy deploy with docker compose